Tax deductions for your investment property

 The things that can't be claimed on an investment property can be boiled down to:

-- Any expenses relating to your personal use of the property.
+Any expenses relating to your personal use of the property.
 You can only claim expenses on parts of the house used for investment purposes.

-- Any expenses paid for by the tenants.
+Any expenses paid for by the tenants.
 If you didn’t pay for it, you can’t claim it.

-- Borrowing costs where you've borrowed against the equity in the property for personal use.
+Borrowing costs where you've borrowed against the equity in the property for personal use

-- The principal amount of the loan used to purchase the investment property.
+The principal amount of the loan used to purchase the investment property.

-- Costs related to the purchase or sale of the property.
+Costs related to the purchase or sale of the property.

 How to claim deductions on your investment property

+Making misleading or fraudulent claims on your investment property can lead to big fines, so it's important to get it right.
 As a rule, you shouldn’t claim tax deductions that you can’t provide proof for.
-It’s best to keep all relevant receipts, invoices and bank statements as well as proof of rental listings and advertisements.
+Keep all relevant receipts, invoices and bank statements as well as proof of rental listings and advertisements.

 The ATO states rental income and expense records need to be kept for five years.
 Make sure you keep either physical or digital records and have them on hand when completing your tax return.
 If in doubt, consult the ATO or a qualified accountant or adviser for help maximising your tax return on your property portfolio.

-Don't forget your rental income is assessable
+Important note: Your rental income is also assessable

-Taxable Income | Tax rate |
+Taxable Income | Tax on This Income |

 ---|---|